Earth and Environmental Sciences - PHD

 Additional Department Requirements:

+Applicants must secure a faculty member from the current list of NRESS faculty who will agree to serve as advisor and potentially provide funding for the student’s doctoral studies.
 Applicants should visit the NRESS program website and review the list of faculty in their area of interest.
-The applicant should contact potential faculty advisors to discuss their interests and determine whether the faculty member(s) may be willing and able to serve as the student’s advisor before applying to the program.
+The applicant should contact potential faculty advisors to discuss their interests to determine if the faculty member(s) would be willing to serve as the student’s advisor before applying to the program.
 See NRESS Faculty List for a current list of NRESS faculty.

 All applicants are encouraged to contact programs directly to discuss program specific application questions.